andreyvit/git-subdir/README.md

     $ git subdir lib/mixins       # make sure everything looks fine
     $ git subdir lib/mixins -I

-With git-subdir, you're free to make changes wherever you like, knowing that you can sync them later.
+With git-subdir, you're free to make changes wherever you like knowing that you can sync them later.

 ## Synopsis